Clinical Psychology PsyD Program Transfer of Credits

 - Incomplete courses will not be transferred into the Clinical Doctoral Program and will not be considered if course completion occurs after program matriculation.

-- Students must obtain prior approval of such courses for transfer of credit from their advisor and from the Registrar in accordance with the procedures outlined in c) above.
+- Students must obtain prior approval of such courses for transfer of credit from their advisor and from the Registrar in accordance with the procedures outlined in section c) above.

 - An official transcript must be submitted after completion of the course.